abod8639/arduino-cli-manager/README.md

   - Boards (FQBN)
   - Projects
   - Serial Ports
+  - Libraries
+- **Library Management**: Search, install, update, and uninstall Arduino libraries directly from the tool.
+- **Automatic Backups**: Creates automatic backups of your projects before uploading (keeps last 5 backups).
+- **Operation Logging**: Tracks all operations (uploads, library installations, etc.) with automatic log rotation.
+- **Enhanced Error Messages**: Context-specific error messages with actionable troubleshooting suggestions.
+- **Built-in Help System**: Quick access to keyboard shortcuts, common workflows, and configuration details.
 - **Graceful Fallback**: If `fzf` is not installed, the script provides user-friendly, menu-driven alternatives for all selections.
-- **Smart Uploading**: Remembers your last selected project and asks for confirmation before uploading, saving you time.
+- **Smart Uploading**: Remembers your last selected project and creates backups before uploading.
 - **Create Projects on the Fly**: An integrated option to create a new, properly structured Arduino sketch directly from the project selection menu.
 - **Self-Contained & Portable**: A single script with no complex dependencies other than `arduino-cli`.

 ## Get the Tool